Grants for Student Travel

 See the World While Working on Your Degree

-In most cases the purpose of student travel achieves a couple of different goals: widens the experience of those who choose to study and those who choose to teach, and allows participation in venues where academic excellence is applauded and research is shared.
+In most cases the purpose of student travel achieves a couple of different goals: it widens the experience of those who choose to study and those who choose to teach, and allows participation in venues where academic excellence is applauded and research is shared.
+Additionally, it can cement the knowledge of history, geography, and culture like no test or term paper, and often becomes a tool in the globalization of the world by dispersing students in foreign lands, whether temporarily or long-term.

 Study Abroad Grants

-Many students choose to study abroad, but usually on their own dime.
-Study abroad programs are nothing even remotely new or novel and have been happening among colleges and universities since the close of WWII.
-Fortunately the international scene has become more open and welcoming of students.
-Where once students had few options of location, there are now dozens.
-Study or teach in Spain, China, even the Netherlands, among dozens of other disparate locations.
+Many students choose to study abroad, but usually on their own dime which can be an expensive endeavor.
+Study abroad programs are nothing remotely novel; they have been happening among colleges and universities since the close of WWII.
+Fortunately the international scene has become more open and welcoming of American students.
+Where once students had few options of location, there are now dozens for each particular field of interest.
+Study Spanish art history or teach English in Spain, study environmental architecture in China, or immerse yourself in physical sciences in the Netherlands, among dozens of other disparate locations.

-The CIEE is a leading administrator of study and teach abroad programs.
-They maintain nearly 100 different programs in over two dozen countries.
-Armed with the right skill set- including language and major field of study, a student may find an opportunity to teach or study in Poland, Chile, or Bolivia.
+The CIEE is a leading administrator and advocate of study and teach abroad programs.
+Each year they provide over three million dollars in student funding for travel abroad, and they maintain over 100 different programs in over forty countries.
+Armed with the right skill set – including language and major field of study, a student may find an opportunity to teach or study in Poland, Chile, or Bolivia.
+The study abroad section of their website links students to home-stay programs as well as cultural excursions offered that are unique to each host country.

 Grants for Educational Meetings and Conferences